tony-nyagah/ersilia-os-outreachy-contributions/README.md

 ## Data acquisition
 To get *single prediction* data from Therapeutics Data Commons (TDC), I will use the [fetch_dataset.py](scripts/fetch_dataset.py) script.

-I'm fetching only single prediction datasets since this is what we will be using to create a model for now.
+I'm fetching only single prediction datasets since this is what I will be using to create a model for now.

 List single prediction datasets available in TDC:
 ```bash